Printer Friendly PDF

 - Papillary thyroid cancer: About 80 percent of all thyroid cancers are diagnosed as papillary carcinoma.
 This type typically grows slowly, has a high treatment success rate, and is seldom fatal, although it sometimes spreads to the lymph nodes.

-- Follicular thyroid cancer: About 10 percent of thyroid cancers are diagnosed as follicular carcinoma.
+- Follicular thyroid cancer: About 10 percent of thyroid cancers are diagnosed as follicular carcinoma, which is a subtype of papillary thyroid cancer.
 It is most common in people without enough iodine.
 It doesn’t usually spread to the lymph nodes, but can spread to other parts of the body.

 - Medullary thyroid cancer (MTC): About 4 percent of all thyroid cancers are diagnosed as MTC.
 It can spread to other body parts before a thyroid nodule is detected.
 Because it does not take in radioactive iodine, treatment is more difficult and the prognosis not as favorable.